sonu-arora/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 - User has an Office 365 Enterprise E1, E3, or E5 license
 - User needs to be licensed for Microsoft Stream
 - User has Microsoft Stream upload video permissions
-- User has consented to the company guidelines, if set up by the admin
+- User has consented to the Microsoft Stream company guidelines, if set up by the admin in Microsoft Stream portal
 - User has sufficient storage in Microsoft Stream for recordings to be saved
 - User has TeamsMeetingPolicy-AllowCloudRecording setting set to true
-- User has TeamsMeetingPolicy.AllowTranscription setting set to true, so user can choose whether to automatically transcribe the recordings
 - User is not an anonymous, Guest, or federated user in the meeting

 ## Set up Teams cloud meeting recording for users in your organization